 To get started, simply throw the first 8 ingredients into the bowl and mix together until it forms a dough, then knead for about 5 minutes.
 I did this process using my stand mixer, but it could be done by hand as well.

 Remove the dough after kneading, clean out the bowl, spray the bowl with a little cooking spray and place the dough ball back inside the prepared bowl and cover and let rest for about an hour.

 The dough will rise some during the rest.

 Turn out the dough onto a lightly greased surface.
-I have some silicon baking mats that I use for rolling out dough and for non stick baking, so you can use those if you’d like instead of greasing an area – it’s not needed with the mats.
+I have some silicone baking mats that I use for rolling out dough and for nonstick baking, so you can use those if you’d like instead of greasing an area – it’s not needed with the mats.

 Take a portion of dough and roll it out by hand into a long rope, about 20 to 24 inches long.

 Make a double twist, then pull the ends down over itself to make the traditional pretzel shape.

 You may have to reshape the pretzel, just adjust the shape to resemble a pretzel.

 Cover with plastic wrap while you’re working.